top of page

 Polarised lenses and anti-reflective coatings can help minimise visual discomfort caused by glare from the sun or on-coming headlights.
 Don't forget you can also use your visor to shield your eyes from low sun.

-If you have been prescribed glasses or contact lenses for driving, make sure you wear them whenever you get behind the wheel - no matter how short your journey is.
+If you've been prescribed glasses or contact lenses for driving, make sure you wear them whenever you get behind the wheel, no matter how short your journey is.

 Don't be tempted to swap prescription eyewear for non-prescription sunglasses.
 Contact lens wearers may also find it handy to keep a spare pair of prescription glasses in their glove boxes incase of emergencies.